MannLabs/alphabase/README.md

 ```

 Note that this installs only a subset of alphabase functionality, as it misses `numba`.
-If you encounter a respectove warning, you need to install the `full` extra option
+If you encounter a respective warning, you need to install the `full` extra option
 ``` bash
 pip install "alphabase[full]"
 ```